-Below is a high level summary of the steps required to complete your financial aid file and receive your disbursement.
+Below are the steps required to complete your financial aid file and receive your disbursement.

 Please feel free to contact us if you have questions or need assistance.

 Phone: (316) 866.3391

 Phone: (316) 866.3392

 Financial Awareness Counseling (Department of Education Counseling full of interactive tools that are linked to the National Student Loan Database System so you can incorporate your actual student loan debt into your financial planning.
 NSLP Financial Literacy Online (Web site operated by the National Student Loan Program.
 Contains online courses on budgeting, contracts, credit, identity theft and more.)
 360 Degrees of Financial Literacy (Web site operated by The American Institute of Certified Public Accountants.
 Contains a special section just for issues related to college students.)
 MyMoney.Gov is a U.S. Government Web site dedicated to teaching Americans the basics of financial education.
 It contains many links to helpful websites, calculators and worksheets.)

 The United States government has taken steps to make paying for school easier.
 Be sure to consult your tax advisor to determine whether you may take advantage of any of these incentives.